awsdocs/amazon-lumberyard-user-guide/doc_source/ly-glos-chap.md

 + Lua is a lightweight and embeddable scripting language\.
 You can use Lua to facilitate quick iteration of your game project\.
 Lua scripts have the file extension `.lua` or `.luac`, such as `myscriptexample.lua`\.
 You can add script functionality to your game entities with the **Lua Script** component\.

 **sequence**<a name="sequence"></a>
-The content generated from the **Track View** editor for cutscenes or other canned animation triggers\.
+The content generated from the **Track View** for cutscenes or other canned animation triggers\.

 **shadow map**<a name="shadow_map"></a>
 A technique for controlling how shadows are added to a scene\.
 You can use multiple, cascaded shadow maps to control how sun shadows look at varying distances\.